 - Serve with a dollop of whipped cream and drizzle of chocolate syrup and/or a scoop of ice cream.

-If you don't have almond butter, you could sub Nutella.
-For those with nut allergies, you could omit the almond butter.
+If you don't have almond butter, you could sub peanut butter or Nutella.